 I’ve also created a delicious High Protein Oatmeal that is perfect for athletes in training.
 It’s my go-to for marathon training since I need the whole grains to keep me going.

-I started with the goal of every ingredient in the recipe being high in protein by itself so that when you added all the ingredients together, you had one incredibly high protein pancake.
+I started with the goal of every ingredient in the protein pancakes recipe being high in protein by itself so that when you added all the ingredients together, you had one incredibly high protein pancake.

 - Oats = 11g protein.
 Most pancakes call for flour, but protein pancakes aren’t like most pancakes.
 We’re using oats instead, which contain more protein, AND give these pancakes a little bit of chew.
 It’s what makes protein pancakes feel like a meal, rather than bites of fluff that will leave you hungry in an hour.
+Plus they’re gluten-free for those who need it!

 - Cottage Cheese = 24g protein.
-Before you freak out at the mere mention of cottage cheese in pancakes, hear me out.
+Before you freak out at the mere mention of cottage cheese pancakes, hear me out.
 Thanks to our trusty blender, you don’t see it.
 And because it melts as the pancakes cook, you don’t taste it.
 What you DO taste is a creamy, pudding-like center of an irresistibly good pancake.
 And you can thank the cottage cheese.

 - Eggs = 13g protein.
 Classic pancake ingredient here that is naturally high in protein.
 If it works, why fix it?